-SQF practitioners are required to successfully complete HACCP training that is provided by a recognized training institution and assessed.
+SQF practitioners are required to successfully complete HACCP training, which is a minimum two-day duration and assessed.

 Training in other food industry disciplines, Good Manufacturing Practices (GMP), and Internal Auditing may also be beneficial, and licensed SQF training centers can provide details about the other training courses they provide.